turtle96/taskell/docs/UserGuide.md

 `add` TASK <i>r/</i>RECURRING <br>
 Example: `add` Read newspaper <i>on</i> mon <i>r/</i>daily
 > Take Note! <br>
-> Floating tasks are not allowed to have recurring status since they do not have any element of date or time
+> Floating tasks are not allowed to have recurring status since they do not have any element of date or time.

 To add a task with date and time<br>
 Formats: